Catch the Spirit...

-Robert Reisner has been serving on the City Council for two years.
+Robert Reisner has been serving on the City Council for several years.
 He is committee chairman for the Street Department and also serves on the WasteWater Treatment committee.

 Robert is a member of the Central Christian Church and is the manager of Arndt’s Fudgery.
 Robert resides at 505 Martin Street in Newton.

 The City of Newton is governed by the Mayor and an six-person City Council.
 The City Council is comprised of two elected councilmen from each of the three City Wards.
 Currently there are 22 committees or commissions to assist with the governance of the City's affairs.